-Aim for 50 words or less.
+Aim for 50 characters or less.
 Any more, and you risk part of your subject line getting cut off.

 Use too much punctuation.
 Steer away from exclamation marks, all capital letters, dollar signs and other cluttering symbols.
 Excessive punctuation marks will land your email in the spam folder, and you don’t want to make the recipient feel like you are yelling at them.

 Make clarity a priority over cleverness.
 You want to make sure that your subject line reflects the content of the email.
 Otherwise, people who open it may feel disappointed.
 Or they may not open it at all, because they can’t find the benefit in all of your creativity.